This post may contain affiliate links which means we might earn a commission if you make a purchase. Please see our Disclosure Policy for details

 Hydrogen peroxide has been around since the early 1800s.
-It’s a clear liquid compound that consists of a combination of two hydrogen and two oxygen molecules.
+It’s a clear liquid compound that consists of a combination of two hydrogens and two oxygen molecules.

 Hydrogen peroxide becomes unstable and turns into separate water and oxygen molecules when exposed to light for too long.

 The unmistakable brown bottle protects the hydrogen peroxide from the light.
 It also makes it very easy to identify on store shelves.

 Hydrogen peroxide can usually be found in drug, department, and grocery stores nationwide.
 It can also be purchased on Amazon and other online shopping sites.

 The concentration you’ll find in those stores is typically a 3% mix of hydrogen peroxide with 97% water and is intended for household use.